IELTS Reading: Matching headings tips, paraphrasing, and an exercise.

 7. The __________ number of tourists in Thailand is harming the environment.

 Paraphrasing in the reading section

-By the way, don’t worry if you have no idea about the topic, the IELTS reading test is not trying to test your general knowledge, it is designed to test your vocabulary and reading skills.
-Some technical words you just will not understand but you can often guess or predict meaning, you do not need to understand every word.
-Here is a link about guessing meaning from context.
+Don’t worry if you have no idea about the topic, the IELTS reading test is not trying to test your general knowledge it is designed to test your vocabulary and comprehension skills.
+Some technical words you will not understand but you can often guess or predict meaning.

 When approaching IELTS reading you need to :

 Read in detail in the area where you think the answer could be.

 Short text for practice.

 Let’s practice this type of question.
 Here is just part of a sample text on matching headings.
 This is from ielts.org.
 Download the full exercise PDF here

 List of Headings